k2-fsa/sherpa/docs/source/onnx/kws/index.rst

                              ▁HE Y ▁S I RI #0.35

      --tokens TEXT       The path to tokens.txt.
+     --tokens-type {cjkchar,bpe,cjkchar+bpe,fpinyin,ppinyin,phone+ppinyin}
-     --tokens-type TEXT  The type of modeling units, should be cjkchar, bpe, cjkchar+bpe, fpinyin or ppinyin. fpinyin means full pinyin, each cjkchar has a pinyin(with tone). ppinyin means partial pinyin, it splits pinyin into initial and final, --bpe-model TEXT    The path to bpe.model.
+                         The type of modeling units, should be cjkchar, bpe, cjkchar+bpe, fpinyin ppinyin or phone+ppinyin. fpinyin means full pinyin, each cjkchar has a pinyin(with tone). ppinyin means partial pinyin, it splits pinyin into initial and final, phone means English phonemes in CMU dictionary format.
+     --lexicon LEXICON     The path to lexicon.txt.
+Only required when tokens-type is phone+ppinyin.
+     --bpe-model TEXT    The path to bpe.model.
 Only required when tokens-type is bpe or cjkchar+bpe.
      --help              Show this message and exit.

 .. note::

-   If the tokens-type is ``fpinyin`` or ``ppinyin``, you MUST provide the original keyword (starting with ``@``).
+   If the tokens-type is ``fpinyin``, ``ppinyin`` or ``phone+ppinyin``, you MUST provide the original keyword (starting with ``@``) and the original keyword CAN NOT contain spaces, please replace spaces with underscores (``_``).

 .. note::